If you’re looking for easy ukulele songs to play, there's now a free Search Engine that can help.

 3. Why Do I Have to Sign Up to Use This Site?

-Registering with a Free Account allows you to save your prior work.
+A Free Account also allows you to save your prior work.
 That way, you don’t have to “re-type” your chords every time you come back.

 4. Do I Have to Pay to Use This Site?